Antenna

 This method calculates the field power pattern in the directions specified by

-theta (list, tuple, numpy array, scaler, or None) –
+theta (list, tuple, NumPy array, scalar, or None) –

 If this is a tuple, the values are assumed to specify the range of values used for zenith angles (in degrees)

-If this is a scaler value, the field power is calculated only for the single specified zenith angle (in degrees)
+If this is a scalar value, the field power is calculated only for the single specified zenith angle (in degrees)

 If this is None, the field powers are calculated for all zenith angles between 0 and 180 degrees.

-phi (list, tuple, numpy array, scaler, or None) –
+phi (list, tuple, NumPy array, scalar, or None) –

 If this is a tuple, the values are assumed to specify the range of values used for azimuth angles (in degrees)

-If this is a scaler value, the field power is calculated only for the single specified azimuth angle (in degrees)
+If this is a scalar value, the field power is calculated only for the single specified azimuth angle (in degrees)

 If this is None, the field powers are calculated for all azimuth angles between -180 and 180 degrees.